 - State of mind- open and relaxed.

-- Prior learnings, events, and wisdom- Your unique foundation lays the groundwork for enlightened experiences to affect you in a meaningful way.
+- Prior learnings, events, and wisdom- Your unique foundation, even your traumas and tragedy, lays the groundwork for enlightened experiences to affect you in a meaningful way.

 - An experience and/or thought- the trigger that precipitates or creates something profound, inspiring or novel.

 - A feeling- emotion enhances everything and we remember it longer when the emotion is stronger.